SUNDOG TIME (not your typical full time job)

 - Paid Monthly

-- Try never to go over 40 hours per week but occasionally something will come up that may require some extra effort and simply take some extra time off the following week.
+- Try never to go over 40 hours per week.
+We recognize that occasionally something will come up that may require some extra effort; so if it does simply take some extra time off the following week.

-- Flexible time however prefer the majority of hours to happen during AK business hours 9-5
+- Flexible time.
+However we prefer the majority of our work hours to be completed during the Alaska business hours of 9-5

-- It is fine to make up some time over the weekend, we prefer that you take Sunday’s off and our policy is no client communications or work on Sunday unless of an emergency – after all everyone needs a day of rest.
+- It is fine to make up some time over the weekend.
+We prefer that you take Sundays off and our policy is no client communications nor work on Sunday unless there’s an emergency – after all everyone needs a day of rest.

-- Take that long lunch, enjoy a workout with a friend or be there when your child comes home from school and if you need to sleep in, by all means do it.
+- Take that long lunch, enjoy a workout with a friend or be there when your child comes home from school or if you need to sleep in, by all means do it.

 - Take a nap, nothing better than a half hour nap in the afternoon sunshine – try it you will be amazed how much you get done afterward.